Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

-\item \textbf{Gene Expression RNAseq}: Gene expression analysis via RNA sequencing (RNAseq) is a powerful data modality in cancer research, providing deep insights into the transcriptomic landscape of tumors \cite{corchete2020systematic}.
-This technique quantifies the presence and quantity of RNA in a biological sample at a given moment, allowing for a detailed view of transcriptional activity in a cell \cite{corchete2020systematic}.
-RNAseq helps to identify genes that are upregulated or downregulated in cancer cells compared to normal cells, offering clues about oncogenic pathways and potential therapeutic targets \cite{hijazo2021gene}.
-The data derived from RNAseq are crucial for understanding the molecular mechanisms driving cancer progression and for developing targeted treatments that can selectively affect cancerous cells without impacting normal tissue \cite{hijazo2021gene}.
-This modality not only supports the identification of biomarkers for diagnosis and prognosis but also aids in the personalization of cancer therapy, making it a cornerstone of precision oncology \cite{hijazo2021gene}.
-The TCGA-GDC gene expression data is derived from RNA sequencing (RNAseq), utilizing High-throughput sequence Fragments Per Kilobase of transcript per Million mapped reads (HTseq-FPKM) as a measure for normalization \cite{gonzalez2023gene}.
-This approach normalizes raw reads counts by gene length and the number of mapped reads.
-Further processing includes incrementing the FPKM value by one and then applying a log transformation to stabilize variance and enhance statistical analysis \cite{rau2019exploring}.
-The data spans 60,483 genes, with FPKM values indicating gene expression levels—values over 1000 signify high expression, whereas values between 0.5 and 10 indicate low expression \cite{gonzalez2023gene,genexpression}.
+\item \textbf{Gene expression (RNAseq)}: Gene expression analysis through RNA sequencing (RNAseq) is a powerful modality in cancer research, providing insights into the transcriptomic landscape of tumors \cite{corchete2020systematic}.
+This technique quantifies the presence and quantity of RNA in a biological sample, giving a detailed view of transcriptional activity in a cell \cite{corchete2020systematic}.
+RNAseq helps identify genes that are upregulated or downregulated in cancer cells compared to normal cells, offering clues about oncogenic pathways and potential therapeutic targets \cite{hijazo2021gene}.
+TCGA-GDC gene expression data was obtained from RNAseq, utilizing High-throughput sequence Fragments Per Kilobase of transcript per Million mapped reads (HTseq-FPKM) for normalization \cite{gonzalez2023gene}.
+This approach normalizes raw read counts by gene length and the number of mapped reads, with further processing involving incrementing the FPKM value by one followed by log transformation to stabilize variance and enhance statistical analysis \cite{rau2019exploring}.
+The dataset includes 60,483 genes, with FPKM values indicating gene expression levels.
+Values above 1000 signify high expression, while values between 0.5 and 10 indicate low expression \cite{gonzalez2023gene,genexpression}.